 Bitdefender offers a wide variety of antivirus plans, including a completely free version of its product.
-Bitdefender also offers many business products suitable for small and medium organizations as well as larger enterprises (which we haven't gone into in this review).
+Bitdefender also offers many business products which are suitable for small and medium organizations as well as larger enterprises (which I haven’t gone into in this review).